meyumeapps/bms-clientsdk-swift-push/README.md

 ```
 let actionOne = BMSPushNotificationAction(identifierName: "FIRST", buttonTitle: "Accept", isAuthenticationRequired: false, defineActivationMode: UIUserNotificationActivationMode.background)

 let actionTwo = BMSPushNotificationAction(identifierName: "SECOND", buttonTitle: "Reject", isAuthenticationRequired: false, defineActivationMode: UIUserNotificationActivationMode.background)

 let category = BMSPushNotificationActionCategory(identifierName: "category", buttonActions: [actionOne, actionTwo])

-let notificationOptions = BMSPushClientOptions(categoryName: [category])

-let push = BMSPushClient.sharedInstance.initializeWithAppGUID(appGUID: "APP-GUID-HERE", clientSecret:"CLIENT-SECRET-HERE", options: notificationOptions)
+let notifOptions = BMSPushClientOptions(appGUID: "APP-GUID-HERE", clientSecret: "CLIENT-SECRET-HERE", category: [category])
+push.initialize(options: notifOptions)

 ```

+>**Note**: You can add multiple categories inside  BMSPushClientOptions.

 ###Enabling Rich Push notification support in iOS 10 (Audio, Video, GIF and Images)

 To receive rich push notifications with iOS10, implement ```UNNotificationServiceExtension```.
 The extension will intercept the rich push notification and it needs to be handled here.
 While sending the notification from the server, all the four fields, alert, title, subtitle, attachmentURL must be specified.

 In the didReceive() method of your service extension, add the following code to retrieve the rich notification content.